The Futurist Cinema: 21st century

 In April 2016 emergency work had to be carried out to make the building safe, with what safety inspectors described as "internal collapse, leaning walls and a high risk that cladding tiles may fall off".
 Works to be carried out included the demolition of the facade in May.
 Structural reports regarding the facade were highly controversial with original reports by Sutcliffe being discredited by heritage specialists Morton Partnerships who found that the construction of the facade were made of hollowed blocks rather than tiles as previously assumed.
 They found no significant threat of cladding 'tiles' falling off but recommended the removal and retention of the post WWII pediment which was not secured appropriately.
 Liverpool Council attempted to demolish the facade while the court appeal was ongoing but campaigners were able to obtain a block on this in time.
 The pediment was removed in line with what was suggested by Morton Partnership.
 In August the same year, a legal challenge to save the building's facade was rejected, with the council declaring it beyond repair.
 By September the building had been completely demolished.

+Replacement

+The building and its neighbouring properties have now been replaced with a £35 million retail, hotel and student accommodation complex.
+Initial designs for the complex were criticised by local politicians, including Liverpool's Mayor Joe Anderson who described the proposals as "not very impressive" and by then-councillor Richard Kemp as "abysmal".
+The development won the Carbuncle Cup for Britain's ugliest new building in 2024.